-- Unit 1: Emerging Technologies Drones

-- Unit 2: Robotics and Automation

-- Unit 3: Computer Graphics and Game Development
+- Unit 1: Emerging Technologies Robotics and Drones - Unit 2: Data Analytics - Unit 3: Computer Graphics and Game Development

-Food Technology - Taste the World - One Semester
+Food Technology - Taste The World

 Taste the World is a semester length course that will build upon the knowledge and practical skills developed in year 8.
 Using the Design Thinking process students will research ingredients and cooking techniques from a range of cultures, including focused research into First Nation ingredients to create delicious, innovative solutions.
 Students develop interdisciplinary skills to complete a design cycle that incorporates elements of analysis, idea development, solution innovation and testing and evaluation.
 Students will continue to be reminded of the impact humans have on our environment, and how this can impact food production and resource management.
+Topics may include: Multicultural Food Truck, Fusion Cooking, Tasting the World, Cultural Connections, Indigenous Flavours or Healthy Eating.